 Students can receive access prototyping equipment, Office Hours with visiting experts, and funding opportunities.

-The Garage’s Pre-Accelerator program, Wildfire, aims to develop student founders by introducing new ways of thinking and problem solving.
+The Garage’s Pre-Accelerator program, Jumpstart, aims to develop student founders by introducing new ways of thinking and problem solving.

 10 teams.
 10 weeks. $10k.